buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 <!-- Before publication, re-screenshot this page with some more up-to-date shots (from this book for added meta). -->

-Dribbble’s ‘shot pattern’, like the profile pattern, has its own information architecture that communicated information about the shot in question:
+Dribbble’s shot pattern, like the profile pattern, has its own information architecture that communicates information about the shot in question:

 + **The Shot’s Title:** Break Badges [Sketch]
 + **The Shot’s Upload Date:** August 23, 2014

-It also features ‘Save’ and ‘Like’ buttons (which are examples of components, as we explored in Chapter 2) so that users can interact with the shot:
+It also features ‘Save’ and ‘Like’ buttons (which are examples of components, as I explored in Chapter 2) so that users can interact with the shot:

 + **A Save Button:** So users can add the shot to their buckets.
 + **A Like Button:** To show your appreciation of the shot in question.